AndrewSRea/My_Learning_Port/Bootstrap/Layout/README.md

 #### Stacked to horizontal

-Using a single set of `.col-sm-*` classes, you can creaate a basic grid system that starts out stacked and becomes horizontal at the small breakpoint (`sm`).
+Using a single set of `.col-sm-*` classes, you can create a basic grid system that starts out stacked and becomes horizontal at the small breakpoint (`sm`).
 ```
 <div class="container">
     <div class="row">